luckydonald/pytg/README.md

 ## **URL Changes** or "How to update?"##
 Well, lot has happened recently.
 A huge change for the original users: merges, new functions, renames and and finally the changed url.
 Here is how to update your local git clone.
+If you have not used pytg before, just skip to the Install part.
 ```shell
 # navigate into the clone
 cd pytg	 # not pytg/pytg!